inflatebot/chatterbox-TTS-cli-api/README.md

 ## To-Do List

 - [ ] Add the ability to have multiple voice cloning sources loaded and selectable by API.
-- [ ] Switch to a more production stable HTTP hosting solution.
+- [ ] Switch to a more production stable HTTP API hosting solution.
+- [ ] Always split segments by paragraph.
+- [ ] Add more diverse voice presets.
+- [ ] Improve logic to reduce or eliminate entirely bad segments passed to the API when using unfamiliar voices.
+- [ ] Reduce VRAM usage by using Spark-TTS-Fast.

 ---